Stan Valchek: Season 4

 After Thomas "Herc" Hauk, a member of Royce's security detail, catches the mayor receiving fellatio from a secretary, Valchek mentors him in exploiting the situation.
 After following Valchek's advice, Herc is promoted to sergeant.
 Valchek supports Carcetti for mayor and leaks information about the murder of a state's witness that helps Carcetti best Royce in a debate.
 When Valchek leaks the news that Burrell has assigned rookie Kima Greggs on the state's witness case, the fallout leads to Royce deciding to fire Burrell as commissioner.
 Before this happens, Carcetti is elected Mayor and Burrell retains his position.

 Carcetti notifies Rawls that Valchek will be promoted to Deputy Commissioner of Administration as a reward for his loyalty.
-However, Carcetti urges Rawls to ensure that Valchek doesn't cause any trouble.
+Carcetti urges Rawls to ensure that Valchek doesn't cause any trouble.
 During the promotion ceremony, Valchek's wife Kate and daughter Joan attend, but Prez is noticeably absent.
-As power dynamics within the department shift and Carcetti strategizes to remove Burrell, Valchek points out to Rawls that Daniels, now holding the rank of Colonel, is a likely candidate to replace Burrell as Commissioner due to his race.
+As power within the department shifts and Carcetti plans to remove Burrell, Valchek points out to Rawls that Daniels, now holding the rank of Colonel, is a likely candidate to replace Burrell as Commissioner due to his race.

 Season 5

 Valchek leaks the BPD's statistics on increased crime to Mayor Carcetti, urging that both Burrell and Rawls be fired.
 He also suggests that Carcetti promote him to Acting Commissioner until Daniels or another African-American is named to the permanent post.
 Carcetti and assistant Norman Wilson both agree that Valchek cannot deal with pressure from the City Council and the minister's alliance, even on an acting basis, but keep the statistics nonetheless.
 It is later revealed that Valchek is a prime source for Baltimore Sun reporter Roger Twigg.

 Facing budget constraints and unable to take disciplinary action for an increase in crime rates, Carcetti opts to give Burrell a pass as long as honest statistics are provided.
-However, Burrell, unaware that Valchek has already released the actual crime stats, submits manipulated figures showing no change in the crime rate.
+Burrell, unaware that Valchek has already released the actual crime stats, submits manipulated figures showing no change in the crime rate.
 Seizing this opportunity, Carcetti uses the doctored stats to terminate Burrell.
 To mitigate potential backlash from black voters, Carcetti strategically leaks a story to the Sun with Daniels' photograph, suggesting a consideration for a change in commissioner.

 In the series finale, Daniels is named Commissioner but resigns to prevent an FBI case against him from going public.
 Valchek is then promoted to the position of Commissioner (with a full five-year term) by new mayor Nerese Campbell.
 Valchek is not well regarded for his police work throughout the BPD, as mentioned by Leandor Sydnor when he visits Judge Daniel Phelan to get some back-channel pressure applied to a case and mentions how the current police commissioner "doesn't have an idea of what police work is".